alexaguileralopez/multinational-retail-data-centralisation/database_queries.md

 The company stakeholders want assurances that the company has been doing well recently.
 Find which months in which years have had the most sales historically.

+By selecting information from orders_table, dim_products, and dim_date_times, it is possible to retrieve the necessary information to find the best sales month for each year.

   SELECT year, month, ROUND(sales_amount::numeric, 2) AS total_sales
   FROM (
       SELECT dim_date_times.year, dim_date_times.month, SUM(orders_table.product_quantity * dim_products.product_price) AS sales_amount,